 Where do COGS go on a balance sheet?

-Cost of goods sold (COGS) does not appear on a company’s balance sheet.
-Rather, it is found on the income statement.
+Cost of goods sold (COGS) doesn’t appear on a company’s balance sheet.
+Rather, it’s found on the income statement.
 COGS is one of the variables for calculating gross profit, which does appear on the balance sheet.

 What is cost of goods sold in P&L?

-Cost of goods sold (COGS) is a line item on a business’ profit and loss (P&L) statement, which also includes its revenue, expenses, interest, taxes and net income.
+Cost of goods sold is a line item on a business’s profit and loss (P&L) statement, which also includes its revenue, expenses, interest, taxes, and net income.
 The P&L provides insight into the company’s profitability for a set accounting period.